 In contrast, earnings on assets in accumulation phase are subject to up to 15% earnings tax.

 If you choose not to draw a retirement phase pension from your fund and leave your super benefit in accumulation phase indefinitely, then the 15% earning tax applies.

 If you choose to take your super out of the super system when you retire then the earnings on those savings that you invest outside super will be subject to your marginal income tax rate (although many Australians who have reached Age Pension age pay very little tax due to the Senior Australians and Pensioners Tax Offset).
-For information on your Age Pension age see SuperGuide article Age Pension age increasing to 67 years (not 70 years).
+For information on your Age Pension age see SuperGuide article What is the current Age Pension age?.

 Note: Since 1 July 2017, the federal government has introduced a $1.6 million cap on the amount of superannuation that can be transferred into retirement phase.
 For more information on the $1.6 million transfer balance pension cap, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap.